Canadian women's squad to compete in semifinals at HSBC SVNS, men finish 12th | TSN

 "If we're going to be Olympic medal contenders this year, if we lose a semifinal we can't lay down the chips, we have to make sure we bounce back," he said.

-Canada will take on Australia in the third-place match.
-France will play New Zealand in the final.

-In men's action, the U.S. plays Argentina in one semifinal while New Zealand squares off against France in the other contest.

-The Canadian men's rugby sevens squad finished 12th at the HSBC SVNS at B.C.
-Place on Sunday after losing 17-12 to Spain in sudden death overtime.
+The Canadian men's rugby sevens squad finished 12th at the HSBC SVNS on Sunday after losing 17-12 to Spain in sudden-death overtime.

 Canada went winless in the tournament on home turf, also losing to Spain in group stage action Saturday.
-It was the third time in four events this season the Canadian men have recorded a last-place finish.
+It was the third time in four events this season the Canadian men have finished last.

 Elias Hancock opened the scoring for Canada after Thomas Isherwood won a line-in, off-loading to Jack Carson.